andrewpareles/3DTest/README.md

 - scroll in/out to move directly towards/away from center of view
 - Esc for options/pause (for now just hold Esc to freely move mouse)

-Ultimately, I'd like to transfer this project to HTML5 and JS...